Learn more about the basics of evaluation, as well as how to find an evaluator for your program.

 Program Name: Rhode Island's 21st CCLC Program

-Program Description: Rhode Island’s 21st CCLC program—a federal grant program designed to serve high-needs communities with afterschool and summer programming—includes 42 grantees operating 59 centers during the 2012-2013 school year.
+Program Description: Rhode Island’s 21st Century Community Learning Center program—which has received federal support through the 21st CCLC initiative—serves high-needs communities across the state providing local afterschool and summer programming to 42 grantees operating 59 centers during the 2012-2013 school year.
 Across all centers, a total of 13,631 students were served, for an average of 231 students per center.

 Scope of the Evaluation: Statewide